pdv/fugue.old2/README.md

         (env-gen (pluck 0.3) gate-chan))))
 ```

 3. Fugue uses `ConstantSourceNode`.
 This experimental addition to the Web Audio API grants envelopes, lfos, and other parameter modulators first-class treatment.
+As of this writing, it's only avaiable in Firefox, but there is a [polyfill](https://github.com/mohayonao/constant-source-node) available.

 ```clojure
 (defn wobble-bass [note-chan gate-chan wobble-rate-chan]